 In recent years, a number of collaborations between tribes and the NPS have focused on amplifying native voices within park visitor experiences and supporting the development of tribal tourism.
 Through these collaborations, tourism can help Indian Country link its historical interpretations and cultural vitality to modern landscapes, showcasing tribal stories and perspectives that are intertwined in the fabric of American history.
 Recognizing the growing popularity of tourism to Indian Country and the resulting benefits of economic development and the expression and preservation of native cultural heritage, the National Park Service in its second century of stewardship continues to engage with tribal partners and support native tourism.

-To commemorate Native American Heritage Month and the NPS Centennial, the National Park Service and the American Indian Alaska Native Tourism Association are encouraging travelers to Find Your Park and celebrate American Indian cultures by visiting national parks with special connections to native heritage.
-The centennial has seen a number of projects offering tribes expanded opportunities for cultural expression and giving park visitors new perspectives on history, community, and the land.
+The National Park Service and the American Indian Alaska Native Tourism Association encourage travelers celebrate American Indian cultures by visiting national parks with special connections to native heritage.
+The 2016 NPS centennial saw a number of projects offering tribes expanded opportunities for cultural expression and giving park visitors new perspectives on history, community, and the land.

 - Twenty years of relationship building and collaboration between the Hoonah Indian Association and Glacier Bay National Park and Preserve was celebrated at the opening of the Huna Tlingit Tribal House (Xunaa Shuka Hit) on August 25, 2016.
 The Tribal House provides a venue for ceremonies, workshops, camps, and tribal meetings.
 Through mentoring, apprentice opportunities, and interpretive programming, the Huna Tlingit Tribal House ensures that Huna Tlingit culture, language, and history will be passed on to current and future generations.